-Museology: The Study of Museums
+Museology and the Study of Museums

 Museology, also called museography, is the study of museums — how they’re designed, organized and curated.
 It also seeks to understand the history of museums and how they’ve changed over time.

 Why museology is important for me?

 The more you know about it, the more museums open themselves up as fascinating places in their own right, not only for the beautiful works of art and astounding artifacts they contain inside.

 When I give tours of Paris, we often go to world-class museums like the Louvre.
 And while we’re there, many people end up being as interested in the story of the Louvre itself as the art.
 I can say for myself that the more I study museology, the more I appreciate and cherish the time I spend in museums of all kinds.

 It helps you to not take the careful curation for granted.
 There are many ways to highlight artwork using a given space, and those choices matter.
 They can even change the course of history itself — because the way we perceive history often affects how we make decisions going forward.